morrislenny/track1-turtles/outline/TURTLE-SAMPLES.md

 nil
 ```

-Finally, put zipmap and doseq in a function.
+- 7.1.3 put hash map creation and `doseq` in one function

 ```clojure
 ;; function definition